 In the event that dormitory housing and meals are provided as a part of the employment agreement, all housing and sanitation conditions must comply with the applicable laws and regulations.
 Each dormitory resident is to be provided a locker where he/she can store his/her personal belongings with necessary privacy.
 Dormitory quarters are to be segregated by gender.
 Sufficient toilet and washing facilities segregated by gender are to be provided.

 Freedom of Association

-Factory must allow employees to associate with, form, and join employees' organizations of their choosing, bargain collectively and seek adequate representation.
+Each factory must allow employees to associate with, form, and join employees' organizations of their choosing, bargain collectively and seek adequate representation.

 It is essential that each factory abide by all local laws in all aspects of their operations.
 In the event that there is a conflict between any local law and this Code of Conduct, the factory must abide by whichever rules are more protective for the employees and environment.

 Each factory is required to develop a process to obtain continuous employee feedback concerning the implementation of this Code of Conduct in order to cooperatively develop and document best practices.
 This feedback system must include a fair, transparent, and anonymous method of reporting any observed violation of this code by any employees.

 Warby Parker seeks factories which provide written standards for safe and healthy work environments for their workers, including adequate facilities and protections from exposure to hazardous conditions or materials.
 These provisions must include safe and healthy conditions for dormitories and residential facilities, and they must comply with local health and safety laws and standards.